valueflows/valueflows/mkdocs/docs/concepts/flows.md

 Flows are a fundamental construct in the Valueflows ontology.
 The types of flows form a progression from defined to  potential to scheduled to realized.

+### Recipe Flow

+[Recipes](recipes.md) are used to create plans, and the Recipe Flow can create a corresponding Intent or a Commitment in a Plan, depending on if all the agents are known and the level of certainty of the planning.

 ### Intent

 Intents describe potential future events which have not been agreed to by other agents, such as offers and requests.
 Intents are often used for discovering another agent to participate in a desired event.
 On the process side, for example, planned work could be an Intent, but planned work that some agent committed to do is a Commitment.